playwrigkt/skript/README.md

 the Skript needs to use an existing Chatroom.
-One option is to have an input type that includes all the extant information needed by a Skript (see the `api` example), another option is to use some `StageProps`, just like on a real life stage, `StageProps` are objects that help perform a skript.
+One option is to have an input type that includes all the extant information needed by a Skript (see the `api` example), another option is to use some `StageProps`, just like on a real life troupe, `StageProps` are objects that help perform a skript.
 In this case, we're saving an existing chatroom to `Props`.

 Looking at the implementation of `hydrateExistingChatroom`, we can see